-To everything there is a season, and for booklovers around the world, autumn marks the semi-annual YA Scavenger Hunt.
+During these times of uncertainty around the world timeless truths have surfaced.
+Our need to connect, our need for community, our need for stories.
+The semi-annual YA Scavenger Hunt is a festive event, and though this isn’t the time for balloons, the truth is a good book can be a balm.
 This fabulous feast of book giveaways was first organized by author Colleen Houck and I’m delighted to be participating for the eighth time.
 What’s on tap?
 The chance to win a bunch of books.
 The chance to read exclusive bonus material you won’t find elsewhere from a great bunch of authors.
 I’m on….

 One lucky winner will receive one book from each author on my team.